-Officers will comply with the Officers' Code of Conduct and the Protocol on Officer/Member Relations set out in Part 5 of this Constitution.
+Officers will comply with the Officers' Code of Conduct and the Protocol on Officer/Member Relations set out in Park 5.
+(2) on Officer/Member Relations set out in Part 5 of this Constitution.

 11.07 Employment

 The recruitment, selection and dismissal of officers will comply with the officer Employment Rules set out in Part 4 of this Constitution.